MARIMBAS

 The composition of interest is Daphne of the Dunes (from The World of Harry Partch, Columbia Masterworks: No. 7202 - Vinyl).

 About 1:30 into the piece Harry’s bass marimba presents itself into ensemble.
-That was my immediate inspiration to find a way to build one of those marimbas.
+That was my immediate inspiration to find a way to build one of those marimbas and replicate that amazing sound.

 Photo of the Harry Partch Bass Marimba (back side of album)